som-labs/solidar/README.md

 # Solidar

-Dimensioner for roof solar panel installations
+Optimize the size of roof solar panel installations

 ## About Solidar

-TODO: A more verbose description of the project
+Solidar is a calculator to find out the optimal number of solar panels to install on the roof of a building, given the features of the roof and the energy use of the residents.

+It takes data like the dimensions of the roof, its tilt and orientaion, the energy use and the electric fare, and, then, generates a report with the proposed a number of panels, their economic cost and estimations the eventual savings.

 ## Copying

 This software is licensed under a GNU Affero Licence 3.0 or later.
-A short non-binding summary of it is that you have the right to **use, modify and distribute** it as long as you grant the **same rights to the users** you redistribute to, including your modifications
+A short non-binding summary is that you have the right to **use, modify and distribute** it as long as you grant the **same rights to the users** you redistribute to, including your modifications